Postdoctoral ScholarsWhat is a Biological Sciences Division (BSD) Postdoctoral Scholar?

 PDSs will receive a training commitment from the faculty sponsor and will be periodically reviewed for purposes of evaluation and setting goals for the training experience.
 Faculty Sponsors shall prepare a Mentoring Plan, which generally satisfies the “Guide For Mentoring plan for Postdoctoral Scholars” which is available from the BSD Office of Graduate and Postdoctoral Affairs.

-Compensation for PDSs will be generally consistent with the NIH/NRSA levels in accordance with the BSD Compensation Guidelines for Postdoctoral Trainees; but is no less than the minimum established by the NIH (for more information, please see our Compensation page).
+Compensation for PDSs will be generally consistent with current NIH/NRSA levels in accordance with the BSD Compensation Guidelines for Postdoctoral Trainees; but is no less than the minimum established by the NIH (for more information, please see our Policies & Benefits page).
 Salary will be paid monthly.

 Garnett-Powers and Associates administers benefits for postdoctoral scholars, fellows and visiting scholars.
 PDSs are required to enroll in health insurance.
 Garnett-Powers also offers dental and vision insurance, and life insurance.
-See the benefits page or Garnett-Powers and Associates for details.
+See Garnett-Powers and Associates for details.

 Retirement Plan – PDSs contribute to an employee retirement plan.